 - A. Rates The Contractor's rates beginning at contract start date are located in Exhibit D. Contractor agrees to bill all transports and medical care without discount of City approved rates except as required by Medicare, Medicaid and other government agencies.
-After the Contractor has exercised its best efforts at full recovery of accounts receivable, it shall negotiate its best recovery possible from self-pay patients through its collections agency services and /or exercise its ability to "write off" the ambulance fees for self pay individuals who can't or won't pay for ambulance services. - B. Rate Adjustment Contractor may increase its rates as required to maintain financial stability throughout the contract.
-Any increases to rates shall be established in accordance with requirements in ordinance 2993 Section 8.9.375.
+After the Contractor has exercised its best efforts at full recovery of accounts receivable, it shall negotiate its best recovery possible from self-pay patients through its collections agency services and /or exercise its ability to "write off" the ambulance fees for self pay individuals who can't or won't pay for ambulance services. - B. Rate Adjustment Contractor may increase its rates above the annual CPI increase as required to maintain financial stability throughout the contract.
+Any increases to rates above the annual CPI increase shall be established in accordance with requirements in, Official Code of The City of Great Falls (OCCGF), Section 8.9.375.